-Donated assets will be disclosed in the Statement of Financial Position at fair value less accumulated depreciation at date of acquirement.
+Donated assets will be disclosed in the Statement of Financial Position at fair value (Cost) at acquisition less accumulated depreciation at date of acquirement.
 Fair value can be defined as what an asset would cost in the open market at the date of acquirement.
 If there is no open market for such assets the depreciated replacement value will be applied to determine fair value.

-The transaction of acquirement will reflect on the Statement of Changes to Net Assets as "Assets Donated".
+The transaction of acquirement will reflect on the Statement of financial performance as nonexchange revenue: Donated Assets.